vexelon-dot-net/e-additives.server/docs/API.md

 ================================
 ### Authorization

-In order to use the API your client must send `User-Agent` and `X-Authorization` headers.
+The API requires that the client sends `User-Agent` and `X-Authorization` headers.

     User-Agent: <any string>
     X-Authorization: EAD-TOKENS apiKey="quoted-string"